clehr/clehr-blog/content/2019-04-18-technique-to-learn-playing-from-a-note-sheet/index.md

 excerpt: In this post I want to describe a technique that I use to get better at playing songs from a note sheet.
 ---

-Let's say you where about to learn the song 'Twinkle twinkle little Star' on the violin or piano (but I guess this technique should work for every instrument).
+Let's say you were about to learn the song 'Twinkle twinkle little Star' on the violin or piano (but I guess this technique should work for every instrument).

 The technique we will use is fairly simple: Look at the note you want to play and say its name loud before you play it.